TahirMontgomery/TahirMontgomery/README.md

 ### ✨ Quick Facts

 - 👨🏽‍💻 I’m currently working as a backend developer.
-- 🌱 I’m currently learning Unit-Testing and TypeScript.
+- 🌱 I’m currently learning about AI + Machine learning.

-- 💬 Ask me about anything related to JS or Python (And a little bit of blockchain.
+- 💬 Ask me about anything related to JS or Python (And a little bit of AI.
 I'm still learning 😉
 - 🎿 Hobbies other than coding :
-  - Music Festival Hopping (Before covid of course)
+  - Music Festival Hopping
   - Playing games.
 - 📫 How to reach me: tahirmontgomery@gmail.com